in

 Sony A7S III Official Sample

-For me the two most important criteria for buying a camera are ergonomics and final results or in other words image quality.
+For me, the two most important criteria for buying a camera are ergonomics and final results, or, in other words, image quality.

-For this, the best way judge is basically to watch samples and productions using the same gear.
+For this, the best way to judge is basically to watch samples and productions using the same gear.
 You can both see the image out of the box and how you can make it look with a bit of grading.

-Get Away is a 17 minute short film developed by Michael Gabriele and DP Ryan French
+Get Away is a 17 minutes short film developed by Michael Gabriele and DP Ryan French

 a Cinematic Baseball Film by Danny Gevirtz

-If both of these movies are perhaps not the best image quality you can see on Youtube, I feel like it’s more than adequate to tell a Story and this is what it’s all about telling a story.
+If both of these movies are perhaps not the best image quality you can see on Youtube, I feel like it’s more than adequate to tell a story, and this is what it’s all about: telling a story.

 The Ergonomics